sadeepdarshana/SimpleHttpListner/README.md

 #### Listening for Messages

 You don't have to do anything.
 The application will from the start be listening (and displaying) to the messages received on the chosen (or default=5046) port.

+You could send messages to the localhost at the listening port to see the same message captured by the application.